Evilazaro/APIM-Accelerator/CONTRIBUTING.md

-# Contributing to Azure API Management Landing Zone Accelerator
+# Contributing to Azure API Management Accelerator

-Thank you for your interest in contributing to the Azure API Management Landing Zone Accelerator!
+Thank you for your interest in contributing to the Azure API Management Accelerator!
 This guide will help you understand how to contribute effectively to this project.

 ## Table of Contents